Adamtaranto/MpGAP/README.md

   --hybrid_strategy "both"
 ```

-:fire: This will perform, for **all** samples, both both strategy 1 and strategy 2 hybrid assemblies.
+:fire: This will perform, for **all** samples, both Strategy 1 and Strategy 2 hybrid assemblies.
 Please read more about it in the [manual reference page](https://mpgap.readthedocs.io/en/latest/manual.html) and [samplesheet reference page](https://mpgap.readthedocs.io/en/latest/samplesheet.html).

 ### Usage